apache/incubator-hivemall/docs/gitbook/ft_engineering/binning.md

 If the number of bins is set to 3, the bin ranges become something like `[-Inf, 1], (1, 10], (10, Inf]`.

-*Note: This feature is supported from Hivemall v0.5-rc.1 or later.*

 <!-- toc -->

 # Usage